jmike/naomi-docs/datatypes.md

 ## string

-The _string_ datatype matches string types.
+The _string_ datatype is meant for storing strings.

 ### <a name="stringdefault" href="stringdefault">#</a>string.default(value)